ADGEfficiency/adgefficiency.github.io/_posts/2017-04-03-energy_py-reinforcement-learning-for-energy-systems.md

 Reinforcement learning offers a solution that can learn across a variety of tasks - including control of non-linear systems that require long term planning.

+Energy systems also have a key feautre of a well-defined reward signals such as energy cost or carbon emmissions.
+The lack of a well defined reward signal is a limiting factor in applications such as self driving cars - in energy we can take advantage of reward signals that align with our goals.

 ## Challenges

 The first and most important is safety.
 Safety is the number one concern in any engineering discipline.

-I believe that by reinforcement learning should be first applied on as high a level of the control system as possible.
+Reinforcement learning should be first applied on as high a level of the control system as possible.
 This allows the number of actions to be limited and existing lower level safety & control systems can remain in place.
 The agent is limited to only making the high level decisions operators make today.

-There is also the possibility to design the reward function to incentivize safety.
+Reward functions can also be desgined to favour safety.
 A well-designed reinforcement learner could actually reduce hazards to operators.
 Operators also benefit from freeing up more time for maintenance.

 Modern reinforcement learning has achieved impressive results - notably DQN and AlphaGo.
 Yet modern reinforcment learning is sample inefficient.
 This inefficiency means that simulation is required for learning.
-Generalization from simulation to real world is a challenge.
+Building useful simulation models is another grand challenge for sample inefficient learners.
+Generalization from the simulators to real world is also a massive challenge.

-energy_py is one step on a long journey of getting reinforcement learners helping us in the energy industry.
-The fight against climate change is the greatest that humanity faces.
-Reinforcement learning will be a key ally in fighting it.
-The project is open source and hosted on [GitHub](https://github.com/ADGEfficiency/energy_py).

 ## Design